cs1302uga/cs1302-tutorials/scripts/scripts.md

 An interpreter script needs to satisfy the following requirements:
 * Execute permission enabled (to whoever will use it); and
-* First line is of the form:
+* The first line is of the form:

   ```
   #! interpreter [optional-arg]